Network address translation: NAT hairpinning

+To enable two-way communication using the external address between these hosts, an SNAT rule must be configured.
+Such a rule specifies that traffic received from the local network and destined to the server (to its local address, after rewriting) should have its source address rewritten to an address of the router.
+This way, the response of the server will be sent to the router, which is then able to apply the reverse SNAT and DNAT transformations and send the expected response back to the local computer.
+Thus, two-way communication is possible between hosts inside the LAN network via the public IP address, as long as appropriate NAT rules are set up.

 NAT in IPv6

 Network address translation is not commonly used in IPv6 because one of the design goals of IPv6 is to restore end-to-end network connectivity.
 The large addressing space of IPv6 obviates the need to conserve addresses and every device can be given a unique globally routable address.
 Use of unique local addresses in combination with network prefix translation can achieve results similar to NAT.

-The large addressing space of IPv6 can still be defeated depending on the actual prefix length given by the carrier.
+The large addressing space of IPv6 can still be defeated, depending on the actual prefix length given by the carrier.
 It is not uncommon to be handed a /64 prefix – the smallest recommended subnet – for an entire home network, requiring a variety of techniques to be used to manually subdivide the range for all devices to remain reachable.

-Even actual IPv6-to-IPv6 NAT, NAT66, can turn out useful at times: the APNIC blog outlines a case where the author was only provided a single address (/128).
+In such cases, it may be required to use full network address and port translation (NAPT) on IPv6, usually referred to as NAT66, where an IPv6 ULA prefix is masqueraded down to a single IPv6 global unique address (GUA).
+The APNIC blog outlines a case where the author was only provided a single address (/128).